 This story was featured in our ELECTricity newsletter in May 2015.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 Guilford County is the third most populous county in North Carolina.
 The Guilford County Board of Elections has a team of 16 employees who serve nearly 335,000 voters.
 On Election Day, they manage 165 polling places and between 600 and 1,000 poll workers.
 During the early voting period, they staff between 7 and 22 early voting sites with up to 420 seasonal election workers.
 Guilford County is the only county in North Carolina with two election offices -- one in Greensboro (the county seat) and one in High Point.